What Is the GDPR?

 How the GDPR Will Affect Ediscovery

-Up to this point, we’ve said nothing about traditional principles of U.S. discovery, such as retaining electronically stored information (ESI) in anticipation of litigation or producing relevant ESI to an opponent.
+Up to this point, we’ve said nothing about traditional principles of U.S. discovery, such as retaining electronically stored information (ESI) in anticipation of litigation or producing relevant ESI to a requesting party.
 That’s because the GDPR does not contemplate these types of uses or establish any exceptions for them.
-Therefore, it is essentially in conflict with U.S. litigants’ discovery obligations.
+Therefore, it can often be in conflict with U.S. litigants’ discovery obligations.